I had a sound problem in my Vaio... both speakers&headphones worked simultaneously. I've resolved my problem as I tell here:

 The HD 3450 card has its own HDMI audio device and sometimes that can become the default for alsa when the system starts or restarts.

-Am i seeing things or there is no such thing as "System/Preferences/Default Sound Card"Setting things up
+Am i seeing things or there is no such thing as "System/Preferences/Default Sound Card"Quote:

 Once you have all these packages installed, close any application that may be trying to use sound and go to System/Preferences/Sound and set all the preferences from automatic to PulseAudio except Default Mixer Tracks which you should set to your sound card.
 Go to System/Preferences/Default Sound Card and choose pulseaudio.